Motel-California-Dev/Kalooh/html-css-onboarding.md

 # HTML/CSS/JS Fundamentals
-### i.e. Core concepts to make you more gooder at understanding the underlying principles and best practices of HTML/CSS/JS.
+### Core concepts to make you more gooder at understanding the underlying principles and best practices of HTML/CSS/JS.

 ---
 ---